It’s a good day to explore the potential health benefits of kale.

 Beta-carotene, vitamin C, and polyphenols are all found in kale.

-These substances help reduce inflammation in the body, which is often caused by viral infections or other types of illness.
+These substances aid in reducing the body’s inflammation, which is frequently a result of viral infections or other illnesses.

 Studies have shown that kale contains compounds that can help reduce anxiety and improve overall well-being, leading to better sleep.